Baland Jalal: Career

 Jalal is a neuroscientist at the Harvard University Department of Psychology.
 He previously served as a research consultant at McLean Hospital, a Harvard Medical School teaching hospital, and was a visiting researcher at the University of Cambridge, where he earned his Ph.D. from Trinity College.
 At Cambridge, he conducted research under neuroscientists Barbara Sahakian and Trevor Robbins at the Behavioural and Clinical Neuroscience Institute.
+During his time at Harvard, Jalal completed postdoctoral research under psychologist Richard J. McNally, who also served as a co-supervisor during his doctoral training.
+He was later offered a Research Fellow position at Harvard Medical School and McLean Hospital, with a planned progression to a faculty appointment as Instructor or Assistant Professor, but declined the offer.

 Early in his career, Jalal collaborated with V. S. Ramachandran, in California, whom he describes as a mentor and "like a second father".
-A 2016 profile in Business Insider described their collaboration as formative to Jalal's later research on sleep paralysis and neuropsychiatric disorders.
+A 2016 profile in Business Insider described their collaboration as formative to Jalal's later research on the brain and neuropsychiatric disorders.

 The two went on to co-author ten scientific papers.

-In a 2021 interview with Frontiers, Jalal recalled that Ramachandran had introduced him to neurologist Oliver Sacks, with whom he exchanged correspondence on scientific topics.
+In a 2021 interview with Frontiers, Jalal recalled that Ramachandran had introduced him to neurologist Oliver Sacks, and that the two subsequently exchanged correspondence discussing neurological and experiential aspects of the brain.

-He has been invited to lecture at universities in the United States and Europe, including a talk at Oxford University's Sherrington Society, one of the university's long-established medical societies.
+He has been invited to lecture at universities in the United States and Europe, including a talk at Oxford University's Sherrington Society, one of the university's long-established medical societies, Harvard's Society for Mind, Brain and Behavior and London School of Economics.

 Research and theory

+Jalal’s research spans neuroscience and psychiatry, including the mechanisms underlying perception, consciousness, and mental disorders.
+His work combines experimental and clinical research, and cross-cultural approaches to study sleep conditions and dream states, hallucinations, anxiety-related conditions, and obsessive–compulsive disorder.
+He has also contributed to research on human motivation and subjective experience, including studies on outcome uncertainty and intrinsic motivation.